12 Treatment Technologies

 - reverse osmosis

-Examples of destructive processes that are able to destroy separated waste, many of which are under development or have had limited application to date, are provided in Sections 12.4.4 and 12.4.6.
-Incineration is an example of another destructive technology which is a demonstrated full-scale application.
+Examples of destructive processes that are able to destroy separated waste, many of which are under development or have had limited application to date, are provided in Sections 12.5.4 and 12.5.6.
+Incineration is an example of another destructive technology which is a demonstrated full-scale application, though incineration has received recent attention due to possible incomplete combustion and/or by-product generation and is the topic of current study to better understand the fate of PFAS, see Section 12.4.

-Federal and state environmental protection agencies have published myriad green remediation best management practice fact sheets and guidance documents covering a variety of remediation topics and emphasizing the minimization of environmental cleanup footprints (USEPA 2012d, 2018b), including methods to quantify the environmental footprint (USEPA 2019g).
-The best management practice fact sheets for excavation and surface restoration, implementing in situ thermal technologies, and (more generally) materials and waste management may offer supplemental sustainability information to that already included alongside the remediation technologies presented within this section (USEPA 2008, 2012c, 2013b).
+Federal and state environmental protection agencies have published myriad green remediation best management practice fact sheets and guidance documents covering a variety of remediation topics and emphasizing the minimization of environmental cleanup footprints (USEPA 2012, 2018), including methods to quantify the environmental footprint (USEPA 2019).
+The best management practice fact sheets for excavation and surface restoration, implementing in situ thermal technologies, and (more generally) materials and waste management may offer supplemental sustainability information to that already included alongside the remediation technologies presented within this section (USEPA 2008, 2012, 2013).

 In alignment with sustainability principles, performance of early and meaningful risk communication can assist professionals in raising the community’s awareness of environmental hazards, empowering community participation in risk reduction measures, and increasing the quality of life for the community impacted by contamination and related risk management activities (USEPA 2007).
-Several environmental and public health regulatory agencies have prepared information documents to assist professionals in performing effective risk communication for PFAS sites (for example, see (ATSDR 2018a).
+Several environmental and public health regulatory agencies have prepared information documents to assist professionals in performing effective risk communication for PFAS sites, for example, see ATSDR (2018).

 In addition, a communication plan can be developed to assist with information dissemination and stakeholder engagement (Emmett et al. 2009).
 Section 14 provides further in-depth guidance on risk communication planning and performance.
 A risk communication toolbox is also being developed to help decision makers through the planning process and provide tools to assist with meeting performance metrics at each planning step.
 Additional guidance on stakeholder concerns and engagement is provided within this document in Section 13.